ColdBox/coldbox-zero-to-hero/steps/step-9.md

-## 9 - Build the Login & Logout Flow
+# 9 - Login and Logout

-### Make Messages Prettier
+## Make Messages Prettier

-We used flash, but that's too much work, lets go nuts and reuse a module `cbmessagebox` which will produce Bootstrap compliant messages.
+We used flash, but that's too much work.
+Let's go nuts and reuse a module `cbmessagebox` which will produce Bootstrap-compliant messages.

 `install cbmessagebox && coldbox reinit`

-Update the flash setting code in the `create` action of the `registration` handler to this:
+Update the flash setting code in the `create` action of the [`registration`](../src/handlers/registration.cfc) handler to this:

 ```js
 flash.put( "notice", {